Tony K.Y. Lim, Ph.D.

 CAD design and 3D printing

 During the COVID-19 pandemic, nasopharyngeal swabs were in short supply.
-I lead a team to design and develop a nasopharyngeal swab that could be made using low-cost FDM 3D printers, making it ideal for manufacturing in low resource settings.
+With a team that included 3D printing hobbyists, medical doctors, and bioengineers, we designed and developed a nasopharyngeal swab that could be made using low-cost FDM 3D printers, making it ideal for manufacturing in low resource settings.

 Model available at https://3dprint.nih.gov/discover?terms=&uid=tonykylim